LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D1-ApiCalls.md

 # XHR Calls Revisited

 Let's review HTTP requests in general and XMLHttpRequsts (XHRs) in particular.
-**Note**:  when we talk about "XHRs" we mean any HTTP request sent from code, not just requests sent by the JavaScript `XMLHttpRequest` object.
-XHRs usually get some specific data rather than a whole HTML file.
+**Note**:  when we talk about "XHRs" we mean any HTTP request sent from code.
+It doesn't matter how the requests are sent; by the JavaScript `XMLHttpRequest` object, or the fetch API or some other way.
+XHR is not a different protocol from HTTP, it's just another way of sending it.

 ## HTTP Requests